Megidd/jewelry-personalization/6_specs_for_3D_logic.md

 The backend technologies like Python or Golang would require a more expensive server to do the 3D processing.

+### Preference

+Therefore, JavaScript technology is preferred along with a robus library like ThreeJS.

 # Input

 * Text